hfolcot/issue-tracker/README.md

 [MarkedJS](https://marked.js.org/) is used to render blog articles which have been written in markdown.

+[Travis CI](https://travis-ci.org) is used for continuous integration testing.
+The build status can be seen at the top of this README file.

 ## Testing

 There have been a number of automated tests written using Django TestCase.
 These are contained within each app and begin with 'test_*'.